raymondEhlers/raymondehlers.github.io/_posts/2025-05-16-software-2025-edition.md

 # Python

-Since last year, `uv` has emerged as _the_ tool to manage python.
+Since last year, `uv` has emerged as _the_ tool to manage python (at least until next year :slightly_smiling_face:).
 It's fast and convenient, covering many of the pain points associated with managing python installations.
 Many excellent resources on using uv are a quick search away, so I'll just present a quick summary.

 The below steps only need to be done once (except step 3, which is done once per project).